RJbalikian/rs-hvsr/readme.md

                 blacklist brcmfmac
                 blacklist brcmutil
                 ````
+    3. Reboot: 'sudo reboot'

 # Optional set up steps
 5. Set up HVSR Script (recommended for HVSR applications!)
     1. Follow instructions [here](https://github.com/RJbalikian/SPRIT-HVSR/tree/main/sprit/resources/hvsrscripts)
-6. MEDIUM DIFFICULTY: Set up dongle (optional, not recommended for regular use and not recommended unless setting up GPS chip)
+6. MEDIUM DIFFICULTY, should only be done if not using USB GPS or if step 7 is also done): Set up dongle (optional, not recommended for regular use and not recommended unless setting up GPS chip)
     1. With our mediatek chip, to "install" its firmware, just move the `mt7601u.bin` file to `/lib/firmware` directory on the shake
 7. ADVANCED: Set up GPS Chip (this requires purchasing a i2c compatible GPS )
     1. Follow instructions [here](https://github.com/RJbalikian/rs-hvsr/tree/main/gpsd_update)